Understanding Calories

 Calories as energy currency

-Your body functions like an energy system: it receives energy through food and spends it to function.
+Your body functions like an energy system: it receives energy via food and spends it to function.
 When intake exceeds expenditure, the surplus is stored mainly as fat.
 When expenditure exceeds intake, the body draws from its reserves.

-All calories are not created equal
+Not all calories are created equal

 Ultra-processed foods, on the other hand, are designed to maximize taste pleasure while minimizing satiety.
 They combine sugar, fat, and salt in proportions that drive overconsumption.

-Concretely, this means a diet based on whole, minimally processed foods will keep you fuller than an iso-caloric diet made of industrial foods.
+In practical terms, this means a diet based on whole, minimally processed foods will keep you fuller than an iso-caloric diet made of industrial foods.
 Calorie quality matters as much as quantity.

-The thermic effect of food
+The thermal effect of food

 FoodCraft Tip